-All my classic cars and vintage motorcycles use conventional oil, but on my "fleet" of daily drivers (mine, wife's, kids) I use either synthetic-blend high mileage or full synthetic.
+All of my classic cars and vintage motorcycles still use conventional oil, but on my "fleet" of daily drivers (mine, wife's, kids) it's either synthetic-blend high mileage or full synthetic.

-Current statistics show that nearly half of all cars, trucks, and SUV's use synthetic blend or full synthetic oil.
+Current statistics show that nearly half of all cars, trucks, and SUV's require synthetic blend or full synthetic oil.
 So which one is better?
-The short answer is full synthetic is always better, but cost is the main reason why I buy high mileage oil vs synthetic oil.
+The short answer is full synthetic is always better, but cost is the main reason why you may want to buy high mileage oil vs synthetic oil.